maximilianspitzer/Matcherino_bot/UNRAID.md

 - Ensure your container image is public, or you've authenticated with GitHub credentials
 - If using a private repository, you need a Personal Access Token with `read:packages` scope
 - Check if you can pull the image manually: `docker pull ghcr.io/yourusername/matcherino-bot:latest`

+### GitHub Actions Deployment Issues
+- Check that all required secrets are set up correctly
+- Ensure the SSH key has proper permissions on your Unraid server
+- Verify the `UNRAID_DEPLOY` variable is set to `true`
+- Check the GitHub Actions logs for detailed error messages

 ### Database Connection Issues
 - Check that the PostgreSQL container is running: `docker ps`